Deathloop Xbox release date: When will Bethesda's latest come to Series X/S?

 Will Deathloop come to PS4, Xbox One or Nintendo Switch?

-Deathloop is launching on PS5, and an Xbox Series X/S release will surely follow in a year’s time, but what about the previous generation of consoles?
+Deathloop has launched on PS5 and is finally coming to Xbox Series X/S, but what about the previous generation of consoles?
 Will the game ever come to PS4, Xbox One or Nintendo Switch?
 What about the Nintendo Switch OLED?
 For now, no such plans have been announced, with Bethesda reiterating time and again that Deathloop is seen as a next-gen title.

 Deathloop's game director Dinga Bakaba even told PLAY Magazine (via GamesRadar), "I don't think that we would have been able to preserve the level of ambition of this game were it not for the move to next-gen." So we wouldn't count on a previous-generation release happening any time soon.